-FREEDOM PARK IS CURRENTLY CLOSED TO THE PUBLIC
+FREEDOM PARK IS OPEN TO THE PUBLIC.

 Perched atop the steep hill at Freedom Park, located next to Interstate 70, Exit 301, on loan from the Smithsonian Institute, is the atomic cannon (M65), known as "Atomic Annie."